top of page

 • Donor conceived people will only have one birth certificate.
 Their legal parents’ names will appear on this birth certificate, which can make it even more difficult to find out about their genetic parent/origins.

-• Whilst adoption records have routinely been managed by the Queensland Government, records pertaining to donor conception are maintained by clinics, some of which may have closed or changed name since the conception and birth of the donor conceived person.
+• Whilst adoption records have routinely been managed by the Queensland Government, records pertaining to donor conception were maintained by clinics, some of which may have closed or changed name since the conception and birth of the donor conceived person. â€‹In 2024, The Assisted Reproductive Technology Act 2024 (ART Act) was passed by Queensland Parliament and will be commenced in stages.
+You can find links to the Assisted Reproductive Technology Act 2024 and explanatory notes here.
+(More info below)

 • Some donor conceived people may experience sadness or anger based on their perception that they were ‘deliberately created to fulfil the needs of others’, as donor conception practices are still a medically sanctioned way to overcome infertility.